CiscoTestAutomation/pyats/docs/changelog/2024/april.rst

 * kleenex
     * loader
-        * Update to load and check the logical testbed in _preprocess_add_cli_images in order to
+        * Update to load and check the logical testbed in _preprocess_add_cli_images in order to get correct image_set for iol devices.

 * pyats.cisco
     * Fix telemetry upload